Life is full of decisions.

-Yes, we’re talking about those awkward topics like drinking too much and the giant, uncomfortable elephant in the room -- sex.
+We’re talking about those awkward topics like accidentally drinking way too much and the giant, uncomfortable elephant in the room — sex.

-- OSU is a dry campus, but if you choose to drink off campus, be SMART about it.
+OSU is a DRY campus, so if you choose to drink off campus, DO be SMART about it.

-- HINT: If you choose to drink underage, you’re looking at charges ranging from Minor in Possession (MIP) to Minor in Consumption (MIC) among others.
-Both misdemeanors at the very least, both expensive.
+- HINT: If you choose to drink underage, you’re looking at Underage in Possession charges, among others.
+Misdemeanors at the very least, but very expensive.

-- HINT HINT: There is such thing as a Social Host Law.
-Meaning, if people under 21 are gathered and drinking on private property, the person who provides the location is considers the “social host” and will be held accountable.
+- HINT HINT: There is such a thing as a Social Host Law.
+Meaning, if people under 21 are gathered and drinking on private property, the person who provides the location is considered the “social host” and will be held accountable.

-- Beware and be educated about alcohol poisoning.
-We don’t need to tell you, but we
+DO know the signs of alcohol poisoning.
+We don’t need to tell you, but we will — it’s lethal.

 - Individual is unresponsive